Welcome to your new home

 What are service charges?

-Service charges are payments by the Retirement Living leaseholder to the landlord for all services provided to the development/Retirement Living Court and are payable monthly in advance on the first day of each month.
-Your service charge includes your contribution to the Council for the provision of services and carrying out obligations or functions as specified in schedule 5 of your lease.
-The schedule includes contribution towards current management of the Development/ Retirement Living Court, communal facilities, keeping
+Service charges are payments by the Retirement Living leaseholder to the landlord for all services provided to the Development/Retirement Living Court and are payable monthly in advance on the first day of each month.
+Your service charge includes your contribution to the Council for the provision of services and carrying out obligations or functions as specified in Schedule 5 of your lease.
+This includes contribution towards the current management of the Development/ Retirement Living Court, communal facilities, keeping in good repair and condition the main structure of the buildings within the development/Retirement Living Court, drives paths parking spaces landscaped areas and grounds of the development/ Retirement Living Court and pipes cables gutters and drains that are communal.

 Types of charges: